Our Ministers and Staff

 Rev. Margie King Saphier has served as a Hospice chaplain, and Associate Minister for Pastoral Care.
 Presently she is Affiliate Minister at First Parish in Concord, MA serving as Community Minister for Restorative Justice.
 In this capacity she is the Chairperson of the Board of Directors of Partakers and works closely with Arthur Bembury, Partakers’ Executive Director.
 She also serves as the First Parish’s liaison to Louis D. Brown Peace Institute in Dorchester, MA.
 Prior to ministry Margie served as a public health nurse, pediatric nurse practitioner, and an advocate for families when their child was hospitalized.
 Throughout her professional life, Reverend Saphier has been committed to those who are disenfranchised, helping them to “find their voice” as they struggle to meet their needs, as well as the needs of their families.

-Beth Norton has been Music Director at First Parish since 1994.
+Beth Norton has been Director of Music Ministry at First Parish since 1994.
 Beth believes in the power of music to express what is beyond words, to deepen our spiritual experience and to build community.
 As a singer, conductor, violinist and folk musician, Beth enjoys making music in a wide variety of styles with people of all ages and abilities.
 She received her BA in Music from Smith College and her MM in Choral Conducting from the Hartt School of Music.
-Beth has served as the president of the Unitarian Universalist Musicians Network, the professional organization for UU musicians and remains an active member.
+Beth has served as the president of the Association for UU Music Ministries (AUUMM), the professional organization for UU musicians and remains an active member.

-Before joining the staff at First Parish, and since 1994, Fifi and a business partner have run Squared Away, an office organizing and productivity consulting firm.
-Fifi’s primary goal at First Parish is the transparency and understandability of the church’s finances to the congregation.
-Fifi has an MBA from Simmons College School of Management.
-She especially loves working with numbers, fairness and openness, and solving problems.
+Fifi joined the staff at First Parish in 2013.
+Fifi’s primary goal at First Parish is the transparency of the church’s finances to the congregation.
+Fifi has an MBA from Simmons Graduate School of Management.

 Anderson Manuel has been a member of the First Parish music staff since 2000.
 He is the founding director of our Youth Gospel Choir.
 A native of Haiti, Anderson is a dad, husband and a teacher.
 Anderson has been singing since birth and continues to demonstrate to our youngsters the love and power of Gospel music.